FraunhoferISST/DataspaceConnector/docs/pages/communication/v6/camel.md

 parent: Communication Guide
 ---

-# Routing Frameworks
+# Using Apache Camel
 {: .fs-9 }

-Here, you can find instructions for using Camel with the Dataspace Connector.
+Here, you can find instructions for using Apache Camel with the Dataspace Connector.
 {: .fs-6 .fw-300 }

 ---